Steve Kenney

-Steve Kenney (born December 26, 1955 in Wilmington, North Carolina) is a former professional American football player who played guard for seven seasons for the Philadelphia Eagles and the Detroit Lions.
+Steve Kenney (born December 26, 1955) is an American former professional football player who was a guard for seven seasons with the Philadelphia Eagles and Detroit Lions of the National Football League (NFL).
+He played college football for the Clemson Tigers.

 NFL career

 1981

 During a 1981 NFL Wild Card playoff game against the New York Giants, Kenney suffered a broken ankle when teammate Stan Walters was blocking Lawrence Taylor.
 Taylor drive back Walters, who rolled up into Kenney's ankle in the turf of Veterans Stadium.
 Kenney was carried off the field by team trainers.